Dark Photon Dark Matter without Stueckelberg Mass: Isocurvature perturbations

 For $N_I\approx 50$, a value consistent with the fact that the field has already reached the stationary state \eqref{eq:vev}, we can estimate the strongest bound arising from isocurvature perturbations.
 At cosmological scales tested by the CMB it amounts to have $\Delta_{\rm iso}/\Delta_\zeta|_{k_*} \lesssim 0.035$.
 Satisfying this bound implies

 Such value is still compatible with the assumption that the field is light during inflation and can be efficiently produced via inflationary fluctuations.

 A different situation arises when $H_I\gg f$ because the quartic coupling dominates the potential.
 For this situation, the previous formulas cannot be directly applied to assess the impact of isocurvatures and one should properly use the formalism of stochastic inflation \cite{Starobinsky:1994bd}.
 An approximate result can be obtained by expanding the potential around the classical value of $\phi$.
 Doing so, the second derivative of the scalar potential appears in the equation of motion for the fluctuations.
-The contribution $V''= \lambda(3 \phi^2- f^2)$ allows us to interpret as a mass term $M^2\approx 3 \lambda \langle \phi^2\rangle$.
-By plugging this value into \eqref{eq:vev} and assuming $H \gg f$, we get
+Since $V''= \lambda(3 \phi^2- f^2)$ for $\phi\sim H_I$ the effective mass is $M^2\approx 3 \lambda \langle \phi^2\rangle$.
+By plugging this value into \eqref{eq:vev} we get

+a value that is reached after a number of e-foldings $N_I\sim \sqrt{8\pi^2/9\lambda}$.
 As before the variance does not grow in time so that long wave-length modes are suppressed.
 Indeed, even for vanishing masses, the evolution of the field variance on super-horizon scales reaches a steady configuration set by the compensation between random walk and the quartic interaction \cite{Starobinsky:1994bd}.
-By redoing the steps that brought us to \eqref{eq:iso}, now with the new expression for $\langle \phi^2\rangle$, we get
+Following the steps that brought us to \eqref{eq:iso} we get